-TITLE VI YEAR 2014 ACCOMPLISHMENTS, YEAR 2016 GOALS, AND CERTIFICATION
+TITLE VI YEAR 2015 ACCOMPLISHMENTS, YEAR 2017 GOALS, AND CERTIFICATION

-Year 2014 Accomplishments
+Year 2015 Accomplishments

 - Outreach and involvement efforts have continued and been expanded for minority communities-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha central city areas.
-The Commission's public involvement process continues to be implemented, including recommendations for outreach to address Title VI and environmental justice, and the agency's limited English proficiency (LEP) language assistance plan. - Continued increase in minority staff, including implementation of minority student engineering and planning research aide program.
-Three engineering technicians were employed during 2014-2015. - Expect to surpass our DBE goal of 10 percent. - Environmental Justice Task Force held three regularly scheduled meetings, in 2014. - The Milwaukee Satellite Office operated and was utilized by various SEWRPC staff during the work week, at the City Campus Center within the City of Milwaukee.
+The Commission's public involvement process continues to be implemented, including recommendations for outreach to address Title VI and environmental justice, and the agency's limited English proficiency (LEP) language assistance plan. - As part of VISION2050, the Commission continued its partnership with eight community organizations to conduct targeted outreach to their constituents.
+This partnership was designed to reach and engage certain groups that have traditionally been underrepresented-in particular, minority populations, people with disabilities, and low-income individuals-and encourage them to participate and provide input.
+Five of the eight partner organizations represented minority populations and included: the Hmong American Friendship Association, the Milwaukee Urban League, the Southside Organizing Committee, the Urban League of Racine and Kenosha, and the Ethnically Diverse Business Coalition. - Continued increase in minority staff, including implementation of minority student engineering and planning research aide program.
+Two engineering aides were promoted to full-time engineering technician positions during the 2015-2016 period. - Expect to surpass our DBE goal of 10 percent. - Environmental Justice Task Force held three regularly scheduled meetings, in 2015. - The Milwaukee Satellite Office operated and was utilized by various SEWRPC staff during the work week, at the offices of the Urban Economic Development Association of Wisconsin (UEDA), within the City of Milwaukee.

-Year 2016 Goals
+Year 2017 Goals

-- Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic and particularly include Milwaukee, Racine, Kenosha, and Waukesha central city areas. - Implement Commission public involvement process, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan. - Conduct an agency-wide training program in LEP language assistance. - Continue and expand implementation of minority student engineering and planning research aide program and increase minority staff. - Achieve and surpass our DBE goal of 10 percent. - Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Promote and encourage public participation during the upcoming year 2050 Regional Land Use and Transportation Plans visioning process including continuing and expanding collaborative relationships with eight or more Community Partners to better target and engage low income neighborhoods, communities of color, individuals with disabilities, and seniors and the elderly.
+- Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic and particularly include Milwaukee, Racine, Kenosha, and Waukesha central city areas. - Implement Commission public involvement process, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan. - Conduct an agency-wide training program in LEP language assistance. - Continue and expand implementation of minority student engineering and planning research aide program and increase minority staff.

-• The Milwaukee Satellite Office will now operate at the offices of the Urban Economic Development Association of Wisconsin (UEDA) which is one of our Community Partners for the VISION 2050 planning effort.
+- Achieve and surpass our DBE goal of 10 percent. - Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Promote and encourage continued public participation and outreach during the upcoming year as a result of the 2050 Regional Land Use and Transportation Plans visioning process including continuing and expanding collaborative relationships with eight or more Community Partners to better target and engage low income neighborhoods, communities of color, individuals with disabilities, and seniors and the elderly. - The Milwaukee Satellite Office will now operate at the offices of The Global Water Center, which is located within the Walker's Point area of the City of Milwaukee.
+This area has been a continuing focus for commercial and neighborhood revitalization involving various community, business and government entities in a collaborative approach of this targeted effort.